rakshit1994/powertrack-1/README.md

     app.run(host='0.0.0.0', port=int(port))
 ```

 This is the port given to your application so that http requests can be routed to it.
-If the property is not defined then it falls back to port 5000 allowing you to run this sample appliction locally.
+If the property is not defined then it falls back to port 5000 allowing you to run this sample appliction locally.# powertrack-1